4 Things You Should Never Give The Insurer After A California Car Accident

 If a claims adjuster asks you to sign any written document, consider it a red flag.
 Insurers may convince you that a prompt resolution of your claim is critical, and the company can issue a settlement check to you as soon as you sign a “Release.”
 By agreeing, you will be giving up any rights to seek compensation in the future – even when the amount the insurer offers is woefully insufficient to cover your losses.

 Count on an Oakland Car Accident Lawyer to Deal with the Insurance Company

 There WILL come a time to turn over many of these details, but it is critical to provide details to the insurer strategically and when the time is right.
-To set up a free consultation with a member of the Venardi Zurada, LLP team, please contact our offices in Oakland, Orinda, or Redding, CA. Our car accident attorneys will handle the insurance claims process to ensure you receive fair, reasonable compensation for your losses.
+To set up a free consultation with a member of the Venardi Zurada, LLP team, please contact our offices in Oakland or Walnut Creek, CA. Our car accident attorneys will handle the insurance claims process to ensure you receive fair, reasonable compensation for your losses.